-The basic existence result of harmonic maps was established by Eells and Sampson in \cite{EellsSampson1964} and by Hamilton in \cite{Hamilton1975}, if the target manifold has nonpositive sectional curvature.
-The uniqueness was obtained by Al'ber \cite{alber1964} and Hartman \cite{Hartman1967} if the target manifold has negative sectional curvature and if the image is not contractible to a point or a geodesic.
+The basic existence result of harmonic maps in a homotopy class was established by Eells and Sampson in \cite{EellsSampson1964} and by Hamilton in \cite{Hamilton1975}, if the target manifold has nonpositive sectional curvature.
+The uniqueness of harmonic maps in a homotopy class was obtained by Al'ber \cite{alber1964} and Hartman \cite{Hartman1967} if the target manifold has negative sectional curvature and if the image is not contractible to a point or a geodesic.
 Moreover, Sampson \cite{Sampson1978} and Schoen-Yau \cite{SchoenYau1978} proved that any harmonic map between compact surfaces which is homotopic to a diffeomorphism is a diffeomorphism, provided that the target surface has nonpositive curvature.